franfran20/nft_collection_bundlr/README.md

 ```
 2. For Testing Bundlr has a devnet that you could use, Its compatible with the supported networks on mainnet.
 To work with bundlr devnet make use of "https://devnet.bundlr.network" and set a provider url for the respective testnet.
 For this example I'd be using Alchemy and Mumbai tesntet (matic).
 If you'd like to go mainnet use "https://node1.bundlr.network".
 Feel free to use whatever you like...

-3. Note: Anything stored on the devnet never actually moves to arweave and will be cleared from bundlr after a week.

-4. To check your bundlr balance run the code below in your terminal.
+3. To check your bundlr balance run the code below in your terminal.
 Your initial balance should be 0.
 Till you fund the a bundlr node.
 In this example I use matic(test-matic).
 You could check out the docs for other [Supported Currencies](https://docs.bundlr.network/docs/currencies)
 ```
 bundlr balance "YOUR ADDRESS" -h "https://devnet.bundlr.network" -c "matic"
 ```